sgfanega/StudentAPI/README.md

 Step 5: Emulate the Migration to the DB by "dotnet ef database update"

-**Note you need to go into app.json to change the Server, User and password**
+**Note you need to go into app.json to change the Server, User and password.
+Check my app.json to model it**